 Below are a few final travel tips for traveling across the Southwest that you might find useful.

-Park Pass: Since you will visit at least 5+ national parks and numerous landmarks during your 2-week Southwest road trip itinerary, it’s wise to invest in an America The Beautiful National Park Pass which gives you free access to all NP’s across the U.S (plus it’s valid for one whole year).
+Since you will visit at least 5+ national parks and numerous landmarks during your 2-week Southwest road trip itinerary, it’s wise to invest in an America The Beautiful National Park Pass which gives you free access to all national parks across the USA (plus it is valid for one whole year).

-BLM Campgrounds: To save some money on accommodation, you might consider wild camping out the back of your SUV or van for a few nights.
-There is also the BLM campgrounds that exist on a first-come-first-serve basis and are affordable at around $20/site.
+To save some money on accommodation, you might consider wild camping out the back of your SUV or van for a few nights.
+There are also the BLM campgrounds that exist on a first-come-first-serve basis and are affordable at around $20/per site.

 Be sure to pin this 2 week Southwest road trip itinerary to Pinterest for safe-keeping!